Sept. 12 - 22, 2024

 • Adhere to all warning and informational signs about animal contact and always ask an individual animal’s handler or owner for permission to touch any animal prior to doing so.

 The OKC Fairgrounds, a City of Oklahoma City property, follows the smoking rules per city policy.
-Smoking, including e-cigarettes/vaping, is not allowed in any exhibit building, Bennett Event Center, Jim Norick Arena, barns, or tents/booths.
+Smoking, including e-cigarettes/vaping, is not allowed anywhere on the property.
+Marijuana, even if accompanied by a valid medical license, is prohibited on OKC Fairgrounds property per the city’s no smoking policy.
 Tobacco products are not sold anywhere at the OKC Fairgrounds during the Oklahoma State Fair.

 Outside food/beverages are not allowed unless it is needed for medical purposes.
 Formula, milk, and food for infants/toddlers is permitted.